WHEEL – PROG METAL DONE RIGHT

 I would describe Wheel as prog metal done right.
-The song and the melody always come first priority – and whatever else there is, be it the hypnotic polyrhythms, otherworldly moods breaking into infernal riffing or instrumental acrobatics, these additional elements are always there for a reason: to complement the song itself.
+The music – song and melody – always come first priority – and whatever else there is, be it the hypnotic polyrhythms, otherworldly moods breaking into infernal riffing or instrumental acrobatics, these additional elements are always there for a reason: to complement the song itself.
 Mesmerizing, to say the least.

 Yeah, I’m a sucker for prog rock, and Wheel had definitely something magical about them.
 Something different.
 After that first gig James and I drifted talking about their music and guitars, and noticed immediately we’re on the same wavelength – and we became friends.

-I kept on going to Wheel gigs, and we ended up working a bit on James’s guitars too… and I guess James liked what we were doing, as he decided to order a Unicorn Classic from us.
+I kept on going to Wheel gigs, and we ended up working a bit on James’s guitars too… and I guess James liked what we were doing, as he decided to order a custom Unicorn model from us.

 Making a lefty guitar offers always a bit more challenge than making a right-handed guitar, cause none of us at the shop play left-handed.
 We have however gathered over the years many loyal left-handed clients, and we’ve worked hard with them to find ways to make it 100% sure that the lefty guitars are every bit as great all the way to the finest detail as the rest of our guitars… And yet, no matter how many lefty guitars we make, I find it every time somehow a bit more nerve-wrecking than usual to hand over those guitars to the owners..!